STOLEN MUSICAL INSTRUMENTS: HOW TO MAKE A CLAIM

 As long as the claim is covered, the reasonable cost of temporary repairs made to prevent further damage is money well-spent and, therefore, reimbursable, subject to all policy terms and conditions.
 Documentation in the form of bills, receipts and photographs should be retained in order to verify damages and repair costs.

-If you don’t have insurance, it can be purchased online 24 hours a day, 7 days a week. $5,000 of gear costs $75 and covers you worldwide.
+If you don’t have insurance, it can be purchased online 24 hours a day, 7 days a week. $5,000 of gear costs $75 CAD (subject to change) and covers you worldwide.

 Musical Instrument Insurance 101: How to Protect Your Instruments